Obama says Ex-Im Bank lapse hurts small businesses

 “But I’ll tell you what: this is actually something that matters to people on the ground,” he said.

-The 81-year-old Ex-Im Bank saw its charter lapse after conservatives in Congress cast it as a promoter of “crony capitalism” for multinationals such as Boeing Co (BA.N) and General Electric Co (GE.N).
+The 81-year-old Ex-Im Bank saw its charter lapse after conservatives in Congress cast it as a promoter of “crony capitalism” for multinationals such as Boeing Co and General Electric Co.

 At the meeting, Air Tractor said it could drop a quarter of its 265 jobs making crop dusters in the three-stoplight West Texas town of Olney.